Menu

 4. Focus on Wellbeing

 Colleagues’ wellbeing is a priority at NCP.
 Mental health awareness and resilience training is given as part of the training curriculum to ensure all staff are aware of key signs to look out for if colleagues are struggling or where to go to for help.
-We are also partnered with Chasing the Stigma (https://www.chasingthestigma.co.uk/news/ncp-partners-with-chasing-the-stigma-to-support-colleagues/), as our chosen charity, to recognise the significance of mental health awareness.
-We take part in events such as ‘Tough Mudder’ and frequent bake sales to raise money and display posters in our offices and car parks to help raise awareness to others.
+We have dedicated mental health first aiders across the company who colleagues can speak to if they need assistance or someone to talk to.
+We have also have an Employee Assistance Program.

 5. Our Governance & Policies